 Remember how you used to get "good job" stickers in elementary school?
 You would be surprised at how well the same approach works for adults.

 Bright stickers with inspiring words (or famous quotes) make any reward more enjoyable, even if some people aren't willing to admit it.
 Anything that shows your genuine understanding of the person's needs and appreciation for their accomplishment works.

 Experiential rewards are among the most effective ways to recognize and encourage employees.
+They are also one of the most creative ideas for employee recognition because they offer memories that will last a life time and can include a variety of once-in-a-lifetime experiences.
 These appreciation tokens can stay with an employee for a long time after they use them up.